Residency Curriculum

 Gold Chief Resident: This 4-month rotation is focused on neurovascular surgery (aneurysm, AVM, cavernous malformation, carotid endarterectomy, cerebral vascular bypass), surgical neuro-oncology (primary and metastatic brain tumors, meningiomas) and skull base surgery (acoustic neuroma, pituitary adenoma and skull base neoplasms), and complex spinal surgery.

-Cobalt Chief Resident: The Cobalt Chief Neurosurgery Resident 4-month rotation is devoted to the diagnosis and treatment of complex spine diseases, the surgical management of spine disease and disorders, and spine surgery.
-The spine surgery experience on the Cobalt Service provides exposure to interdisciplinary patient management and operative management by the neurosurgery and spine teams.
+Blue Chief Resident: The Blue Chief Neurosurgery Resident 4-month rotation is devoted to the diagnosis and treatment of complex spine diseases, the surgical management of spine disease and disorders, and spine surgery.
+The spine surgery experience on the Blue Service provides exposure to interdisciplinary patient management and operative management by the neurosurgery and spine teams.
+The resident, with attending staff, approves and facilitates all patient admissions, discharges, transfers and operative procedures.
+The resident performs and assists with complex surgical procedures and performs many primary neurosurgical consultations with faculty review.

 The Chief residents work together to assign duty schedules and operative cases for residents on the services and directs all resident activities and duty assignments, as well as being responsible for monthly M&M conferences and patient presentations.